creatpixinfotech/creatpixinfotech/README.md

 Welcome to the GitHub repository of our Shopify Development Agency!
 We are a dedicated team of Shopify experts specializing in creating exceptional e-commerce solutions for businesses of all sizes.
 This repository serves as a central hub for our open-source projects, code samples, and valuable resources.
 Feel free to explore, contribute, and collaborate with us!

-## About Us

-At our Shopify Development Agency, we are passionate about helping businesses thrive in the online marketplace.
-Our team consists of highly skilled developers, designers, and e-commerce experts who possess deep knowledge and experience in the Shopify ecosystem.
-We are dedicated to delivering outstanding Shopify solutions that drive sales, enhance user experiences, and exceed our clients' expectations.

-We take pride in our ability to understand our clients' unique needs and translate them into customized, feature-rich Shopify stores.
-From design and development to optimization and support, we offer end-to-end services that empower businesses to succeed in the ever-evolving e-commerce landscape.

-- 2,067 contributions in 2022
-- 829* contributions in 2023 (till April)

 ## Services

 - Shopify Store Setup and Configuration